Sweat Bee Fact & Information

 Behavior, Diet & Habits

-Sweat bees, also known as ground bees, are second only to honey bees in terms of population.
-They are often black or brown.
-However, some species have metallic-colored green bodies, giving them a jewel-like appearance.
-Many sweat bees also feature distinctive striped patterns similar to honeybees, with bands in shades like green, red, or yellow.
+Halictid sweat bees, also known as ground bees, are second only to honey bees in terms of population.
+Some species are dark brown with little coloration.
+However, some species, like some of the cuckoo bees, have metallic-colored green bodies, giving them a jewel-like appearance.
+Many Halictid sweat bees also feature distinctive striped patterns similar to honeybees, with bands in shades like green, red, or yellow.
 These insects are also slender and rarely grow over three-quarters of an inch in length.

-Ground bees are important pollinators that often build their nests in the soil.
+Halictid sweat bees are important pollinators that often build their nests in the soil.
 They prefer well-drained, sunny areas with little to no vegetation, such as patches of bare ground.
 If you spot small mounds of dirt with a tiny entrance hole in your lawn, garden, or even along cracks in sidewalks or driveways, you may have found a ground bee nest.
-These bees play a vital role in pollination, but their nesting habits can sometimes create concerns for homeowners.
+Some species prefer rotting lumber in forest areas.
+Halictid sweat bees play a vital role in pollination, but their nesting habits can sometimes create concerns for homeowners.
 If their presence becomes an issue, understanding their nesting behavior can help you determine the best course of action.

 Unlike honey bees, sweat bees don't produce honey and avoid making nests in attics or wall voids.
 Still, they sometimes live among buildings, sheds, and patios that contain exposed or damaged wood.